 And glittered monograms tied onto each stocking.

-And the prettiest set of french doors that lead into the dining room.
+And the prettiest set of french doors that lead into the dining room in the Christmas cottage.

 There’s a farmhouse table.

 And tufted chairs.